markusdemedeiros/epaper_dbus_api/README.md

 # Epaper DBUS API
 A DBus API which exposes drawing features of the Waveshare 7.5 inch epaper screen to other programs.

-## Disclaimer
+Designed to unify and coordinate commands from several different sources.

-I am very new to using DBus, asynchronous C programming, and a myriad of other topics used in this project.
+**Disclaimer:** I am still very new to using DBus, asynchronous C programming, and the myriad of other topics used in this project.
 Keep in mind that this is primarilty a project to learn these tools if you attempt to use this code.
 I value any and all feedback!

 ## Configuration
 - Permissions:
 	This program needs to be run as root in order to access the GPIO pins.
 Additionally, dbus needs to allow this program system bus access.
-This will differ based on your specific system, but on my system it was sufficient to add a file `/etc/dbus-1/system.d/epaper-dbus.conf`:
+This may differ by system, on my raspberry pi it was sufficient to add the file

+#### **`/etc/dbus-1/system.d/epaper-dbus.conf`**
 ```
 <!DOCTYPE busconfig PUBLIC
           "-//freedesktop//DTD D-BUS Bus Configuration 1.0//EN"